-The third trimester of pregnancy is the home stretch, a time of swollen feet, strange cravings, emotional highs and lows, and, often, a lot of stress.
-Parents are anxiously awaiting their child, hoping that the delivery will go smoothly.
-Hundreds of questions are likely swirling in your head: Is the nursery ready?
+The third trimester of pregnancy is the home stretch — a time of swollen feet, heightened anticipation, strange cravings, emotional highs and lows, and, often, significant stress.
+Parents are anxiously awaiting the arrival of their child and hoping that the delivery will go smoothly.
+Dozens of questions are likely racing through your mind: Is the nursery ready?
 Is my wife comfortable?
 Is our hospital go-plan ready?
 Am I ready?
-Some other questions that might be on your mind, too: Can we still have sex during the third trimester?
+Another question that might be on your mind: Can we still have sex during the third trimester?
 Is third-trimester sex even safe?

 Third trimester sex might seem like the wrong idea.
 After all, the baby looks like it’s getting big.
 Also, your wife is likely in a great deal of discomfort.
 Plus, couldn’t she just orgasm the baby right out of her?